Table of Contents

 These include, for example, skin folds that have spread past the metacarpophalangeal joints through swelling, or an atrophy in the musculi interossei (Dorsal interossei muscles of the hand).

 Laboratory parameters in the context of rheumatoid arthritis

 Non-specific signs of infection include an increase of ESR, CRP, as well as acute phase proteins, such as ferritin.

 Other immunological findings represent the detection of rheumatoid factors or anti-CCP.
-Rheumatoid factors (see above) are positive at the beginning in about 40 % of cases, and about 80 % during the progression.
+Rheumatoid factors (see above) are positive at the beginning in about 40 % of cases, and about 80 % during progression of the disease.
 These are however not specific for rheumatoid arthritis, but may also be present in the context of chronic infectious diseases, liver diseases, or in healthy individuals (around 5 %).